luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 ## The Nix trinity

-In the Nix ecosystem, there are 3 major components that often get called Nix but are important to desambiguate.

 Within the Nix ecosystem, it's important to differentiate between three key components that are often referred to as Nix.

 - Nix Expression Language: The functional programming language that forms the foundations of the Nix ecosystem.
 When referring to the Nix expression language, I may just use the term Nix.